aimeeu/docs-search-python/README.md

 # docs-search

+**I wrote this app when I worked for Armory.
+This app contains no propriety code or information.
+Harness bought Armory in December, 2023.
+This app no longer runs in production.**

-- Uses the ServiceNow API to get Armory Knowledge Base articles
+- Used the ServiceNow API to get Armory Knowledge Base articles
-- Parses the results and puts into a format that Elastic Cloud App Search understands
+- Parsed the results and puts into a format that Elastic Cloud App Search understood
-- Uses the Elastic App Search API to push the articles to Armory's Elastic Cloud App Search engines
+- Used the Elastic App Search API to push the articles to Armory's Elastic Cloud App Search engines
-- Runs as a Kubernetes job.
-API keys are stored as Kubernetes secrets.
+- Ran as a Kubernetes job with API keys stored as Kubernetes secrets
-- Armory used a GitHub Action to push the containerized app to GitHub Container Registry
+- Used a GitHub Action to push the containerized app to the GitHub Container Registry

 ## Prerequisites